 In cases of default, the guidelines in effect at the time of filing the action will be used.
 The parties may agree to use either the guidelines in effect at the time of filing the action or those in effect at the time the order is entered.

 2015 Child Support Calculator: On January 14, 2015, the Supreme Court adopted technical revisions to the Arizona Child Support Guidelines.
 The newly adopted statewide child support guidelines will be effective July 1, 2015, for all child support orders, whether original orders or modifications of pre-existing orders, entered after June 30, 2015.
-(Arizona Child Support Guidelines and Administrative Order 2015-6).
+(Arizona Child Support Guidelines and Administrative Order 2015-06).

 A.R.S. § 46-441 states "[p]ayment of any money directly to an obligee or to any person other than the Support Payment Clearinghouse will not be credited against the support obligation, unless the direct payments were ordered by the court or made pursuant to a written support agreement by the parties."

+- Title IV-D cases: If you have a IV-D child support case with the DCSS, please visit www.azdes.gov/dcss.
 If the DCSS becomes involved with the enforcement of your court ordered support, you will be required to make your payments to the Arizona Centralized State Disbursement Unit (SDU), the Arizona Support Payment Clearinghouse, which is the collection and disbursement unit for processing child support and maintenance payments.
 Federal law requires each state to operate a SDU.

 - Non IV-D cases: If you have a child support case in the superior court not being enforced by DCSS, contact your local Clerk of the Superior Court, or in Maricopa County, visit Family Support Services.